Humphry Berkeley: Career

 Out of Parliament, Berkeley took a job as chairman of the United Nations Association.
 In this capacity he employed Jeffrey Archer, who was establishing a reputation for raising large amounts of money for charities, to organise the UNA's flag day collection.
 Despite barely increasing the previous year's total, Archer was promoted to organise a dinner at 10 Downing Street, which raised more than £200,000.
-Berkeley would later accuse Archer of having made false expenses claims while he worked for the UNA.
+According to the journalist Alan Watkins, Berkeley would later accuse Archer of having made false expenses claims while he worked for the UNA, and reported him to Anthony Barber, then Chairman of the Conservative Party, when Archer sought to become an MP (although this did not prevent Berkeley from collaborating with Archer to write a book, Faces of the Eighties, many years later).

-In 1968, he had resigned from the Conservative Party, largely in opposition to its stance on the Vietnam War.
+In 1968, he had resigned from the Conservative Party, largely in opposition to its stance on the Vietnam War, although he subsequently rejoined for a very short period.
 In 1970, he joined the Labour Party and stood unsuccessfully as a Labour candidate for Fylde North in October 1974.

 He then spent time apparently working as a roving ambassador of the now defunct Republic of Transkei, a bantustan, until he was abducted one night in February 1979 while dining at the Umtata Holiday Inn, and assaulted on the side of a road, put into the boot of a car, and dumped over the border at Kei Bridge.

 As a moderate and pro-European, Berkeley joined the SDP in 1981, and fought Southend East for them in 1987.
 In 1988, with the SDP splitting over whether to merge with the Liberals, he rejoined Labour.